 If this sounds like a lot or seems overwhelming, don't worry.
 We've got you covered in our trading community.
 We have a diverse team that teaches the most popular trading strategies and we have a TON of resources available to help you along the way.

 Our trade rooms are an interactive place to learn how to trade live.
 Our teach shows how to trade bullish and bearish markets.
-We teach penny stocks as well as the different options strategies.
+We teach all types of stocks as well as the different options strategies.

 They are a great place to learn and ask questions.
 Don't be shy.
 We're here to help you.